uselesstechjunks/leetcode/docs/source/math/linalg/vecspace.rst

 	* Let :math:`A:U\mapsto V` and :math:`B:V\mapsto W`.
 	* Then :math:`(B\circ A)\in L(U,W)` where :math:`\forall\mathbf{u}\in U, (B\circ A)(\mathbf{u})=B(A(\mathbf{u}))`.

-As a Vector Space over Composition
+As a Vector Space over Composition?
+Not Guaranteed.
 --------------------------------------------------------------------------------
 .. seealso::
 	* Let's consider :math:`A,B\in L(U)`.
-	* We note that :math:`\circ` serves as a different "addition" operator with the same scalar multiplication of :math:`U`.
+	* We can utilise :math:`\circ` as a different "addition" in :math:`L(U,V)` with the same scalar multiplication of :math:`U`.

 		* Let :math:`C=((b\cdot B)\circ (a\cdot A))\in L(U)` where for any :math:`a,b\in\mathcal{F}` we have